blaxel-ai/kubernetes-event-exporter/helm/kubernetes-event-exporter/PUBLISHING.md

 3. **Wait for deployment**:
    - GitHub Pages takes a few minutes to activate
-   - The next push to main will initialize the Helm repository
+   - Check the Actions tab to see the workflow progress

 ## Publishing a New Version